-For example, in late January of 2015, a tractor trailer was headed northbound on I-71 in Boone County when the truck driver sideswiped a disabled vehicle on the side of the road, lost control, and crossed the median colliding head on with two vehicles in the southbound lanes.
+For example, in late January 2015, a tractor-trailer was headed northbound on I-71 in Boone County when the truck driver sideswiped a disabled vehicle on the side of the road, lost control, and crossed the median colliding head-on with two vehicles in the southbound lanes.
 The truck driver walked away without serious injuries, but the accident killed a 45-year-old man from Lexington, Kentucky driving a pickup truck and left a woman in her 60s who was driving a car with life-threatening injuries.

 Collisions involving large commercial trucks and passenger cars are quite different than routine accidents involving two cars.
 Four out of five accidents involving large trucks are multi-vehicle accidents, according to the National Highway Traffic Safety Administration.

 Since semi-tractor trailers have the potential to cause greater damage, trucking companies are required to carry higher amounts of liability insurance.
 The stakes are higher in other words.
 The truck driver, trucking company, trucking equipment manufacturer, and freight shipper may have separate insurance companies and separate lawyers working to protect their interests.
 You need an aggressive lawyer advocating on your behalf as well, to level the playing field.

 You should visit a doctor and have a complete evaluation of your condition if you did not require emergency medical care immediately after the accident.
 A doctor’s evaluation is crucial evidence in an injury claim.
 Truck accident victims who are seriously injured often require hospitalization and physical rehabilitation to recover.
 But some serious injuries aren’t immediately apparent.
 See a doctor.